On highly regular strongly regular graphs: Introduction

 \section{Introduction}

-Strongly regular graphs (srgs) are simple regular graphs with the property that the number of common neighbors of a pair of vertices depends only on whether or not the two vertices are connected by an edge.
-They arise, e.g., as the 2-orbit-graphs of permutation groups of rank three (such srgs are usually called \emph{rank 3 graphs} or $2$-homogeneous graphs).
-All rank 3 graphs are known (cf. \cite{KanLie82,LieSax86}).
+Strongly regular graphs (srgs) are simple regular graphs with the property that the number of common neighbors of a pair of distinct vertices depends only on whether the two vertices are connected by an edge or not.
+Originally introduced by R.~C.~Bose in \cite{Bos63}, they are one of the central notions of modern algebraic graph theory.
+Small examples include the pentagon, the Petersen graph, triangular graphs, the Clebsch graph,\dots (A.~E.~Brouwer maintains a list of known small examples at \cite{AEBList}).
+Srgs arise, \eg as orbital graphs of permutation groups of rank three (such srgs are usually called \emph{rank $3$ graphs} or \emph{$2$-homogeneous graphs}).
+Thanks to the classification of finite simple groups, all rank $3$ graphs are known by now (\cf \cite{Ban72,KanLie82,LieSax86}).
 However, by no means all srgs arise in this way.
-In fact strongly regular graphs exist in such an abundance that a complete classification up to isomorphism is hopeless (cf. \cite{Wal71,FDF02, Muz07}).
-In order to get a better combinatorial approximation for rank 3 graphs it is necessary to impose stronger regularity conditions on strongly regular graphs.
-One possible such regularity-conditions is the so called \emph{$t$-vertex condition} that was introduced by M.~D.~Hestenes and D.~G.~Higman in \cite{HesHig71}.
-An graph is said to fulfill the $t$-vertex condition if the number of subgraphs with $\le t$ vertices of a given isomorphism type over a fixed pair of vertices is only depending on whether or not the vertices are connected by an edge or they are equal.
-Thus the t-vertex condition is in fact a class of regularity conditions parameterized by $t$ which is generalizing the regular conditions of strongly regular graphs.
-In particular, the srgs are precisely the class of graphs that fulfill the $3$-vertex condition.
+In fact strongly regular graphs exist in such an abundance that nowadays a complete classification up to isomorphism seems hopeless (\cf \cite{Wal71,FDF02, Muz07}).
+In order to single out the more interesting specimen it is necessary to impose stronger regularity conditions.
+One possible such regularity condition is the so-called \emph{$t$-vertex condition} that was introduced by D.~G.~Higman in \cite{Hig71} (\cf also \cite{HesHig71}).
+A graph is said to fulfill the $t$-vertex condition if the number of subgraphs with at most $t$ vertices of a given isomorphism type over a fixed pair of vertices depends only on whether or not the vertices are connected by an edge or whether they are equal.
+Thus the $t$-vertex condition is in fact a class of regularity conditions parameterized by $t$ which generalizes the regularity conditions of strongly regular graphs.
+In particular, the srgs are precisely the graphs that fulfill the $3$-vertex condition.
+Clearly, all rank $3$ graphs satisfy the $t$-vertex condition for arbitrary $t$.
+Of special interest are non-rank 3 graphs that satisfy the $t$-vertex condition for some $t>3$.
+The smallest examples for $t=4$ have order $36$ (\cf \cite{KliMesReiRos05}).
+As non-rank 3 srgs with the $t$-vertex condition for $t>3$ appear to be very rare, there has been an ongoing research effort to discover new examples and to understand their nature (\cf \cite{Iva89,Iva94,Reich00,KliMesReiRos05,KasKhaOes12,Rei15}).